yairgd/yairgd.github.io/content/post/linux_disa_module.md

 menu : "no-main"
 ---
 # disa
 A simple module to disassembly memory using a Linux kernel module.
 This module is based on [Zydis](https://github.com/zyantific/zydis) and integrated into this module.
 Also, there is a userspace application to demonstrate the Zydis library on a test function in user space and disassembly of the same c  function at the kernel space.
 Also can dissemble internal c functions of the kernel like printk, kmalloc etc'.
-This document writes with MarkDown, and [here](https://daringfireball.net/projects/markdown/basics) is a useful reference explaining how to use it.

 # Module structure
 The module allows two interfaces from userspace: